CarsonScott/onlinestats/README.md

 # OnlineStats

-OnlineStats is a python library for generating robust statitistical models in real-time.
-Using a hierarchy of online approximation functions, OnlineStats creates covariance matrices
+OnlineStats is a python library for generating robust statistical models in real-time.

 ## Estimators